 Costa Rica has eight coffee-growing regions, each with its own qualities and flavor profiles.
 While we often release special edition blends from other parts of the country, our standard product offering features coffees from Tarrazú, the Central and West Valleys, Tres Ríos, and the Brunca region.

-We take great pride in sourcing beans grown in the highly coveted Tarrazu region.
-Tarrazu is known worldwide for the exotically flavored Ararabica beans it produces.
+We take great pride in sourcing beans grown in the highly coveted Tarrazú region.
+Tarrazú is known worldwide for the exotically flavored Arabica beans it produces.
 Its hidden valleys and high mountains create the ideal climate for growing coffee beans.
-Our relationship with the Tarrazu farmers spans decades, and our commitment to fairly compensating these farmers for their work ensures that we receive the best beans the region has to offer.
-Britt’s expert roasters then use a special method to draw the caramelized sugar produced in Tarrazu beans, to the top and give the coffee a distinguished acidic and chocolate flavor.
+Our relationship with Tarrazú farmers spans decades, and our commitment to fairly compensating these farmers for their work ensures that we receive the best beans the region has to offer.
+Café Britt’s expert roasters then use a special method to draw the caramelized sugar produced in Tarrazú beans to the top and give the coffee its distinctive acidic, chocolaty flavor.

 It all comes back to the coffee traditions we have been practicing for decades.
-We take growing coffee seriously because we know that it represents much more than a liquid beverage, coffee is the best way to enjoy life’s most precious moments—both big and small.
-Our cultural passion for this delightful beverage has helped Costa Rica to become one of the foremost coffee growing countries in the world.
+We take growing coffee seriously because we know that it represents much more than a beverage.
+To us, coffee is the best way to enjoy life’s most precious moments—both big and small.
+Our cultural and culinary passions have helped Costa Rica to become one of the foremost coffee-growing countries in the world.